shopping Agrimony - one variety

 You may not have heard much about agrimony because it's not used as much as it once was.
 However, you may find that there are some very modern uses for this old-fashioned herb.

 Agrimony has a very interesting history.
-It’s been used by witches to help get rid of negative energies.
+It was part of the witches' tradition to help get rid of negative energies.
 It was also used by Anglo-Saxon people to create charms.
 It was also thought to help bring a deep sleep.
 And while these uses may not be very popular today, they certainly give agrimony an interesting character.

 for educational purposes only